The national organ donation and transplant system

 If a hospital accepts a patient as a candidate for transplant, the candidate is not immediately placed on a ranked list.
 Rather, his or her information is maintained in UNetSM.
 Each time an organ becomes available, using organ-specific allocation algorithms derived from OPTN allocation policies and the combination of donor and candidate information, UNetSM generates a match run, a rank-order list of candidates to be offered each organ.

-This match is based on allocation policies developed by the community and approved by the OPTN board.
+This match is based on allocation policies developed by the community and approved by the OPTN board of directors.
 It is unique to each donor and each organ.
 The candidates who will appear highest in the ranking are those who are in most urgent need of the transplant, and/or those most likely to have the best chance of survival if transplanted.

 Patients’ transplant physicians may accept or decline organ offers based on cold ischemia time, the donor’s age or medical history and many other factors.

-UNetSM is accessible to the transplant community 24 hours a day, seven days a week, with organ placement specialists in the UNOS Organ Center available around the clock to answer questions and assist with organ placement.
+UNetSM is accessible to the donation and transplant community 24 hours a day, seven days a week, where UNOS Organ Center staff, as part of the OPTN contract, are available around the clock to answer questions and assist with organ placement.

 Working together to drive continuous improvement